miertschink/wsdl-tsclient/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/dderevjanik/wsdl-tsclient/badge.svg)](https://snyk.io/test/github/dderevjanik/wsdl-tsclient)
 [![npm-version](https://img.shields.io/npm/v/wsdl-tsclient)](https://npmjs.com/package/wsdl-tsclient)

+This is a form of the [wsdl-tsclient](https://github.com/dderevjanik/wsdl-tsclient) by dderevjanik.
+I have forked it to fix a dependency that I needed for my project.
+Please feel free to contribute here as the original project doesn't seem to be maintained anymore.

 **Example how to generate and use wsdl-tsclient:** [wsdl-tsclient-example](https://github.com/dderevjanik/wsdl-tsclient-example)

 Generate a [soap client](https://www.npmjs.com/package/soap) with typescript definitions from a WSDL file.